Saddle Rock Estates, New York: Demographics

 There were 134 households, out of which 50.7% had children under the age of 18 living with them, 82.8% were married couples living together, 6.0% had a female householder with no husband present, and 7.5% were non-families.
 5.2% of all households were made up of individuals, and 1.5% had someone living alone who was 65 years of age or older.
 The average household size was 3.16 and the average family size was 3.26.

 In the CDP, the population was spread out, with 30.9% under the age of 18, 5.2% from 18 to 24, 19.8% from 25 to 44, 30.7% from 45 to 64, and 13.4% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 99.1 males.
 For every 100 females age 18 and over, there were 99.3 males.

 The median income for a household in the CDP was $157,231, and the median income for a family was $160,746.
 Males had a median income of $100,000 versus $51,250 for females.
 The per capita income for the CDP was $61,249.
 None of the population or families were below the poverty line.

 Government

 Town representation

 As Saddle Rock Estates is an unincorporated hamlet, it has no government of its own, and is instead governed directly by the Town of North Hempstead in Manhasset.

 Saddle Rock Estates is located in the Town of North Hempstead's 5th district, which as of September 2021 is represented on the Town Board by Lee R. Seeman (D–Great Neck).

+David A. Adhami as of September 2022 is currently serving his first term as Council Member on the North Hempstead Town Board representing the fifth councilmatic district which includes North New Hyde Park, Garden City Park, Floral Park, and the villages of Saddle Rock, Great Neck Estates, Great Neck Plaza, Russell Gardens, University Gardens, Lake Success and other unincorporated areas.

+David is a graduate of Stony Brook University and holds a law degree from Touro Law School.
+He currently is an attorney in private practice in Great Neck, where he specializes in civil litigation and criminal defense.